Python module

 __str__()[source]

-Get a string representation of the URL.
+String representation of the URL.

 classmethod fromstr(url: str) URLT[source]